 Source: © Getty Images

 As fluoropolymers resist high temperatures, they are extremely prevalent in the automotive sector.
-They are used to keep a car’s brakes working smoothly and efficiently, prevent leaks, as well as in O-rings seals in fuel containment systems and fuel injectors.
+They are used to keep a car’s brakes working smoothly and efficiently, and prevent leaks, as well as in O-rings seals in fuel containment systems and fuel injectors.
 These chemicals are also used to make vehicles greener by providing critical functionality to meet evaporative and tailpipe emissions standards.
 And when it comes to fuel cells and batteries in electric vehicles, fluoropolymers improve safety while maintaining high voltages.

 Automotive lubricants is another place where these chemicals can be found.
 They also function as additives in hydraulic fluids to reduce surface tension and prevent fires, as well as evaporation, and PFAS are used in automotive cleaning fluids as well because they repel water, oil and dirt.